mariam-2324/Data-analysis_visualization/README.md

+# Data-analysis_visualization🔬

-# GOOGLE STOCK MARKET RATES
+## GOOGLE STOCK MARKET RATES🎯

-This project focuses on the comprehensive analysis and visualisation of Google's stock market rates for the year 2023, leveraging powerful Python libraries for data handling and graphical representation [i].
+This project focuses on the comprehensive analysis and visualization of Google's stock market rates for 2023, leveraging powerful Python libraries for data handling and graphical representation [i].
 Project Overview & Key Learnings
 The core of this project involved gathering and visualising the dataset of Google Stock rates (2023) using key Python Libraries: Pandas, NumPy, and Matplotlib [i].
 Through this process, I gained practical expertise in several critical areas [i]:
 •